RodrigoTheDev/RodrigoTheDev/README.md

 - 👋 Hi, I’m @RodrigoTheDev
-- 👀 I’m interested in coding, games and music
+- 👀 I’m interested in coding and music
-- 🌱 I’m currently learning Python, c++ and c#
+- 💻 I have experience in python, c++, html, css and JS
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning flutter and rust
-- 📫 How to reach me ...
+- 💞️ I’m looking to collaborate on bigger projects

 <!---
 RodrigoTheDev/RodrigoTheDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.